Integrate a Flutter module into your Android project

 setBinding(new Binding([gradle: this])) // new

-The binding and script evaluation allows the Flutter module to include itself (as :flutter) and any Flutter plugins used by the module (as :package_info, :video_player, etc) in the evaluation context of your settings.gradle.
+The binding and script evaluation allows the Flutter module to include itself (as :flutter) and any Flutter plugins used by the module (such as :package_info and :video_player) in the evaluation context of your settings.gradle.

 Introduce an implementation dependency on the Flutter module from your app: